 You can find a more comprehensive guide to QLEs from the Department of Labor.

-Employees who experience a qualifying life event will need to show proof of their QLE in order to have a special enrollment period.
+Employees who experience a QLE will need to show proof in order to have a special enrollment period.
 The necessary proof varies depending on the QLE, but things like marriage certificates, birth certificates, and letters from insurers indicating an impending (or recent) loss of other coverage can all count as proof.

-When employees notify you that they’ve experienced, or are about to experience, a QLE, you may need to help them make sense of their special enrollment period.
+When employees notify you that they’ve experienced–or will experience–a QLE, you may need to help them understand their special enrollment period.
 Here are some common questions they may have:

 - What’s the deadline for enrolling or making changes to their coverage during the special enrollment period?
-[Special enrollment periods are required to last at least 30 days (or 60 days in certain circumstances), though you can choose to make it longer if your insurance carrier approves.]
+Special enrollment periods must last at least 30 days (or 60 days in certain circumstances).
+However, you can choose to make it longer if your insurance carrier approves.

 - When will the enrollment or plan changes take effect?
-[It depends on the qualifying life event.
+It depends on the qualifying life event.
 In most cases, the effective date will be the first of the month after the employee submits their enrollment or plan change request.
-If the QLE is a birth or adoption, then coverage will be backdated to the birth or adoption date.]
+Coverage will be backdated to the birth or adoption date, if the QLE is a birth or adoption.

 - When will they see payroll deductions for health insurance premiums?
-[Typically, premiums are deducted the same month as when coverage is provided, but some employers deduct the premiums in advance so they can send that money along to the insurer.
-However your organization manages payroll deduction of premiums, make sure to communicate that to your employees and be consistent with how you treat all employees.]
+Typically, premiums are deducted the same month as when coverage is provided.
+In some cases, employers deduct the premiums in advance so they can send that money along to the insurer.
+However your organization manages the payroll deduction of premiums, make sure to communicate it with your employees and apply consistently.

-What about QLEs in the individual insurance market?
+What about Qualifying Life Events in the individual insurance market?

-While the questions your employees have about QLEs are likely related to the job-based coverage you offer them, you might also run into questions about QLEs in the individual market from those who need to buy their own health insurance.
+The questions your employees have about QLEs are most likely related to the job-based coverage you offer them.
+However, you might also run into questions about QLEs in the individual market from those who need to buy their own health insurance.

-There’s a lot of overlap in the QLE rules for group and individual market plans, but one of the key differences is that special enrollment periods tend to last longer for people who are buying their own coverage.
+For the most part, there’s a lot of overlap in the QLE rules for group and individual market plans.
+One of the key differences is that special enrollment periods typically last longer for people who buy their own coverage.
 Special enrollment periods in the individual market last for 60 days after the QLE.
-And if the QLE is due to a loss of coverage, the special enrollment period also runs for 60 days before the loss of coverage so your employee can have a seamless transition to their new plan.
+But if the QLE is due to a loss of coverage, the special enrollment period runs for 60 days before the actual loss of coverage.
+This allows your employee to have a seamless transition to their new plan.